Cmi1o/support-bot/README.md

 Before starting :checkered_flag:, you need to have [Git](https://git-scm.com), [Python](https://www.python.org/downloads/release/python-3115/) and [PostgreSQL](https://www.postgresql.org/) installed.

-Also you need to create new PostgreSQL database with structure:
+Also you need to create new PostgreSQL database in accordance with this structure:

 |Table name    | Column name  | Data type                                              |
 | :----------: | :----------: | :----------------------------------------------------: |